Daniel-Goerlich/gdb/README.md

 [Inferior 1 (process 21971) exited normally]
 ```

-The `next` command runs the next line of the program.
+The `next` or `n` command applies to functions unlike `step`.
+If the current line is on a fuction and you use `next`, the entire function will execute and then pause at the following line.
+Instead of executing line by line through the function.

 ```
 (gdb) run